tiepdotme/serenade-wind/_posts/2020-05-25-packing-light.md

 # How to handle rejection

 For the clothes that are in the reject pile, they can be gifted, sold or donated.
 [Going Zero Waste](https://www.goingzerowaste.com/blog/how-to-donate-or-recycle-unusual-items) provides some ideas for organizations that will take donations of unusual items such as [bras](http://www.donateswimsuits.com/), [eyeglasses](https://www.lionsclubs.org/en/resources-for-members/resource-center/recycle-eyeglasses), cosmetics and [shoes](http://www.morefoundationgroup.org/how-it-works/).
 Before tossing anything, we will also be taking advantage of [TerraCycle](https://www.terracycle.com/en-US/) to determine what to do with other waste streams.

+{% assign pwimg="bujo-voyaging-progress" %}
+{% assign pwcaption="How we selected clothes and linens for our voyaging life" %}
+{% assign pwpng="" %}
+{% include post-wide-image.html%}

+# Progress to date

+as of May 18, 2020

+The table details our approach: on the left is the choices we will make for clothes and on the right is for linens.
+Beginning with a list of all of the items and working from left to right, each item is assigned some relevance (marked in orange) for sailing in high-latitude, temperate or tropic climates.
+Each item is also given a minimum number or range required as per The Voyager's Handbook.
+Additional clothes were itemized if they weren't listed in the handbook (e.g., pajamas, climbing gear, vest, etc.)

+I filled out the next 2 columns based on a) items that fit in the allotted hanging locker and drawers and b) optional items I would like to take if there is more room aboard the boat.
+The next 2 columns were filled out by Andrew.

+Andrew had a chance to tackle his closet with the same rigorous editing.
+Going into it, he thought it would be easy, breezy.
+About 30 minutes into the process, he realized this was going to be a grind.
+While I sat on the bed happily knitting, I would field his packing-related questions.
+By lunchtime, he had gone through his wardrobe and he felt good about the progress he made.
+While he didn't take the final step as I did, which was to pack all of the items into a suitcase, he now has everything in order, except for shoes.

+Linens was also a topic of conversation over the past week.
+We will provide more details on that when we discuss the [Boat Head](https://www.serenadewind.com/posts/boat-head/ "Boat Head").